Dre Campbell Farm

 Plant garlic cloves in your garden or in containers.
 You can also make a garlic spray by blending a few cloves of garlic with water and some other ingredients.

-The aroma of garlic will permeate the area, sending those pesky flies packing.
+The aroma of garlic will permeate the area, sending those pesky flies away.

 3. Catnip